 New York is definitely a city that never sleeps and you might find yourself studying until the sun comes up at NYU Medical School.
 New York has a lot of great entertainment and restaurants that can help lower any stress after exams.

 Living in Manhattan can be costly, but there are many options for housing in New York on SabbaticalHomes.com.
-If you want something private and more family-oriented, then you can rent out a furnished house in Bloomfield, NJ for $2800 per month.
+If you want something private and more family-oriented, then you can rent out a furnished homes in areas like Bloomfield, NJ for around $2800 per month.

 10. Housing Near University of Washington School of Medicine